Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 Now, these are two separate decisions:

-1. Your listing fee — What you pay your listing agent for MLS access, marketing, negotiation, and closing support.
+1. Your listing fee, What you pay your listing agent for MLS access, marketing, negotiation, and closing support.
 This can be a traditional percentage (typically 2.5-3%) or a flat fee like Net Gain Realty’s $1,995.

-2. Buyer agent compensation — What, if anything, you choose to offer buyer’s agents.
+2. Buyer agent compensation, What, if anything, you choose to offer buyer’s agents.
 This is now a strategic decision, not a requirement.
 You can offer 2.5%, 2%, 1%, or nothing at all.

-This means “total commission” is no longer a fixed range.
-A seller using a flat-fee listing who offers 2.5% buyer agent compensation pays $1,995 + 2-2.5%.
-A seller who offers 2% pays $1,995 + 2%.
+This means the total is no longer a fixed range.
+A seller using Net Gain Realty’s $1,995 flat-fee listing who agrees to cover an example 2.5% toward the buyer’s agent pays $1,995 plus that amount.
+A seller who covers 2% pays $1,995 plus 2%.
 The listing side is fixed; the buyer side is your call.

 The key shift is transparency and control.
 You now see exactly what you’re paying for listing services versus buyer agent incentives, and you can adjust each independently.